knobs-dials/live-hasher/README.md

 Stops after the directory it watches has been idle for some time (defauly 6 hours)

 The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

+### Limitations

-The caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, our primary information store, doesn't contain these.
+The main caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, our primary information store, doesn't contain these.

 There's a "re-hash files with mtime younger than X" argument to help there,